carlsborg/dust/README.md

 ### Target a set of nodes with wildcards and filter expressions

-Once you have loaded a cluster config with "$use cluster", nodes now have friendly names and you can use nodename wildcards as a target:
+Once you have loaded a cluster config with "$use cluster clustername", nodes now have friendly names and you can use nodename wildcards as a target:

 The basic node operations are start/stop/terminate